Cognitive Development

 (√) Can You Give Me an Experience?

-EXPERIENCE LESSON HERE
+EXPERIENCE and ADULT LESSON

 Compare the two lessons and you will see how easy it is to teach children.

-Before you begin Pancake Body, drink water, even if you are not thirsty.
+Before you begin drink water, even if you are not thirsty.
 Lie on the floor, close your eyes, and play with the movement suggestions.
 Pause the recording and play with movements by repeating the actions a dozen or so times.
 From your own SB, you will be shown subtle veils bridging the mind and body, especially if you have a child-like mind.

-Why is Pancake Body a foundational lesson?
+Why is Pancake Body lesson a foundational lesson?

+If children are not aware of their bodies, they probably were not aware of how the feeling inside that is taking their attention away from the teacher or parent.
 As mentioned previously with infants, movement is nature’s way of teaching from the body.
 When children become aware inside, they sense the outer world more clearly.
 Why?
-Because everything in life works through movement to balance opposites.
-What happens inside the body develops in relation with what goes around us.
-When we taught children to learn about their internal worlds, they understood what gets in the way of how “they” feel and what they need to share.
+What happens inside the body develops perception.
+When we taught children to learn about their bodies, they understood what gets in the way of listening and what they need to share.

 There is No Wrong Movement